Jacob Scarfone: Ottawa Redblacks

 On July 3, 2018, Scarfone signed a practice roster agreement with the Ottawa Redblacks, but he was released shortly after on July 8, 2018.
 He was then re-signed on September 18, 2018, and played in his first career regular season game on October 5, 2018, against the Winnipeg Blue Bombers.
 He played in four regular season games that year and also played in his first Grey Cup game, but the Redblacks lost the 106th Grey Cup championship to the Calgary Stampeders.

 Scarfone began the 2019 season on the injured list and played in a week 4 game against the Blue Bombers before moving to the practice roster.
 He returned to the active roster later in the season and recorded his first career reception on August 24, 2021, against the Saskatchewan Roughriders.
 He finished the year with seven games played and had three catches for 17 yards.
 He became a free agent on February 11, 2020, following the expiration of his contract, but did not sign with any team as the 2020 CFL season was ultimately cancelled.

 BC Lions

 On January 27, 2021, it was announced that Scarfone had signed with the BC Lions, re-uniting him with former Redblacks coach, Rick Campbell.
 He scored his first career touchdown on a 32-yard reception from Michael Reilly on October 30, 2021, against the Toronto Argonauts in overtime.
+On May 3, 2023, Scarfone retired from professional football.

+Hobbies and post football career

+In his spare time, Jacob enjoys playing softball, squash and volleyball with friends.
+Professionally, he was an analyst at Constellation Software.
+Now currently serving as chief of staff at their real estate division.